Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 In Fig.~\ref{fig:A2s1s}, we show the marginalized posterior for $A_{2s\rightarrow 1s}$ from \Planck\ and for \Planck\ combined with BAO.
 Using \COSMOREC\ to compute the recombination history, we find \beglet

 \endlet These results are in very good agreement with the theoretical value, $A_{2s\rightarrow 1s}=8.2206\,{\rm s^{-1}}$.
-For \planckall+BAO, $\approx 8\,\%$ precision is reached using cosmological data.
-Note that these constraints are not sensitive to the addition of BAO, or other external data (JLA+$H_0$).
-The slight shift away from the theoretical value is accompanied with small (fraction of a $\sigma$) shifts in $\ns$, $\Omc h^2$, and $H_0$, to compensate the effects of $A_{2s\rightarrow 1s}$ on the distance to the last scattering surface and damping tail.
+For \planckall+BAO, approximately 8\,\% precision is reached using cosmological data.
+These constraints are not sensitive to the addition of BAO, or other external data (JLA+$H_0$).
+The slight shift away from the theoretical value is accompanied by small (fractions of a $\sigma$) shifts in $\ns$, $\Omc h^2$, and $H_0$, to compensate for the effects of $A_{2s\rightarrow 1s}$ on the distance to the last scattering surface and damping tail.
 This indicates that additional constraints on the acoustic scale are required to fully break degeneracies between these parameters and their effects on the CMB power spectrum, a task that could be achieved in the future using large-scale structure surveys and next generation CMB experiments.

 The values for $A_{2s\rightarrow 1s}$ quoted above were obtained using \COSMOREC.
-When varying $A_{2s\rightarrow 1s}$, the range of cosmologies becomes large enough to introduce a mismatch of the \RECFAST\ fitting-functions that could affect the posterior.
-In particular, with \RECFAST\ the $2s$--$1s$ two-photon and Ly$\alpha$ channels are not treated separately, so that changes specific to the $2s$--$1s$ decay channel propagate inconsistently\footnote{One effect is that by increasing $A_{2s\rightarrow 1s}$ fewer Ly$\alpha$ photons are produced.
-This reduces the Ly$\alpha$ feedback correction to the $2s$--$1s$ channel, which further accelerates recombination, an effect that is not captured with \RECFAST\ in the current implementation.}.
-However, Repeating the analysis with \RECFAST, we find $A_{2s\rightarrow 1s}=7.78 \pm 0.58\,{\rm s}^{-1}$ (see Fig.~\ref{fig:A2s1s}), for \planckall+BAO, which is in excellent agreement with \COSMOREC, showing that these effects can be neglected.
+When varying $A_{2s\rightarrow 1s}$, the range of cosmologies becomes large enough to potentially introduce a mismatch of the \RECFAST\ fitting-functions that could affect the posterior.
+In particular, with \RECFAST\ the $2s$--$1s$ two-photon and Ly$\alpha$ channels are not treated separately, so that changes specific to the $2s$--$1s$ decay channel propagate inconsistently.\footnote{One effect is that by increasing $A_{2s\rightarrow 1s}$ fewer Ly$\alpha$ photons are produced.
+This reduces the Ly$\alpha$ feedback correction to the $2s$--$1s$ channel, which further accelerates recombination, an effect that is not captured with \RECFAST\ in the current implementation.} However, repeating the analysis with \RECFAST, we find $A_{2s\rightarrow 1s}=7.78 \pm 0.58\,{\rm s}^{-1}$ (see Fig.~\ref{fig:A2s1s}), for \planckall+BAO, which is in excellent agreement with \COSMOREC, showing that these effects can be neglected.